hareem09/CRUD---MongoDB/README.md

 ## MongoDB CRUD operations
 Here's a quick overview of the  methods used in it:

-1. db.collection.find() => to view all students
+1. db.collection.find() => to view all books
 2. db.collection.findOneAndUpdate( filter, update, options ) => old one, new one , true:new
-3. db.collection.findOneAndDelete( filter, options ) => the name which you want to delete,true:new.
+3. db.collection.findOneAndDelete( filter, options ) => the titlw which you want to delete,true:new.

 ## API Endpoints
 1. Get all books